-secretariat@etsi.fr

-Individual copies of this ETSI deliverable

-can be downloaded from

-http://www.etsi.org
+Information on the current status of this and other ETSI documents is available at http://portal.etsi.org/tb/status/status.asp

-If you find errors in the present document, send your

-comment to: editor@etsi.fr
+If you find errors in the present document, send your comment to: editor@etsi.fr

 Copyright Notification

 No part may be reproduced except as authorized by written permission.
 The copyright and the foregoing restriction extend to reproduction in all media.